ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ```

 And would you look at that, mypyc gave us a near 6x improvement over CPython!
 What's neat
-is that I didn't even need to type all of the variables thanks to mypy's type inference.
+is that **I didn't even need to type all of the variables thanks to mypy's type
+inference**.

 > And actually, since the `mypyc` script is a simple wrapper that generates a setuptools
 > project and builds it in-place, you can peek into the `build` directory and look at the
-> generated C code (should be `__native.c`).
+> generated C code (should be in `__native.c`).

 Feel free to edit the program and play around with mypyc, seeing what little scripts it
 can speed up.
 Pro-tip, to restore back to the interpreted version of your program, you can
 delete the `.so` file on Linux & MacOS or the `.pyd` file on Windows.
-In this example
+In this example I
-I got `coefficient_finder.cpython-38-x86_64-linux-gnu.so`.
+got `coefficient_finder.cpython-38-x86_64-linux-gnu.so`.

 ______________________________________________________________________

 ### It's not a silver bullet

-There's several downsides to using mypyc though.
+There's several downsides to using mypyc.
 While the project aims for excellent
-compatibility with standard Python behaviour, there's some major deviations worth noting:
+compatibility with CPython, there are some major deviations worth noting:

 - Types are enforced at runtime and violations **will** cause a TypeError (this makes
   using `typing.Any` quite dangerous).